DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 We can also try it on drums, vocals, background vocals, and acoustic guitar.

-There are other plugins that we might want to try that are emulations of tape machines, mixing consoles, hardware outboard units, guitar amps, effects pedals, soft-clippers, vacuum tubes, transistors, and transformers etc.
+There are other plugins that we might want to try such as emulations of tape machines, mixing consoles, hardware outboard units, guitar amps, effects pedals, soft-clippers, vacuum tubes, transistors, transformers etc.

 Here are some cool freeware plugins: